 The registration process begins with a phone call to 1-855-569-6337.
 You’ll be asked basic questions about yourself, your household and your insurance status.
-(The program is open to both those with and without insurance.)
+(The program is open to people with and without insurance.)

-Within 48 hours, you’ll receive another phone call to confirm your admission into this program.
+Within 48 hours, you’ll get a phone call to confirm your admission into this program.
 You can then arrange to get your meds in one of three ways:

-This is not just a one-time offer of expensive medications at a discount or even free in many instances; this is an ongoing program for continuous delivery of the life-saving maintenance medications that people need to survive in many cases.
+This is not just a one-time offer of a discount; this is an ongoing program for continuous delivery of life-saving maintenance medications.

 Best of all, there are no real barriers to entry: You can sign up for RxAdvocacy regardless of your income, age and insurance status, so long as you keep paying the $50 monthly fee.

-Here are some of the most common medications that patients obtain through the RxAdvocacy Program:
+Here are some of the most common medications offered through the RxAdvocacy Program:

 |Diabetes||Lantus Solostar, Novolog, Levemir|

 RxSaver is a tool you can add to your arsenal to combat the high cost of prescription medication.